 Federal regulations allow for a student's financial aid budget to be increased in certain situations.
 The University of Kansas Medical Center will adjust a student's budget for reasonable educational expenses that exceed a student's financial aid budget.
 Each budget appeal will be reviewed on individual basis by the Department of Student Financial Aid.
 If a student is not satisfied with the decision, she or he can appeal either by a letter or in person to the Student Financial Aid Advisory Committee.
 Decisions of the Student Financial Aid Advisory Committee are final.
 The Director of Student Financial Aid retains the discretion of professional judgment, where permitted, in individual cases.

-In order to request a budget adjustment, please complete the appropriate form - either the 2013-2014 or the 2014-2015 Budget Adjustment Request Form or the 2013-2014 or the 2014-2015 Dependent Care Budget Adjustment Request Form.
+In order to request a budget adjustment, please complete the 2017-2018 Budget Adjustment Request Form or the 2017-18 Dependent Care Budget Adjustment Request Form.
 Only expenses incurred during this academic year will be considered.

-There is a May 1 deadline for submission of these forms.
+To allow enough time to process an appeal, request for appeals must be submitted to the Office of Student Financial Aid no later than 45 days prior to the last date of the student's academic year.
 No adjustments will be considered after the loan period has expired for that academic year.
 An exception will be made for medical/dental expenses for which an insurance claim has not been paid.
-If you have questions about this policy, please contact the Office of Student Financial Aid , G035 Dykes Library, (913) 588-5170, or email@example.com.
+If you have questions about this policy, please contact the Office of Student Financial Aid, G035 Dykes Library, (913) 588-5170, or firstname.lastname@example.org.

 Budget Adjustment Categories

 If the student or the student's family pays for dependent care by a provider, KUMC will increase the budget for the cost of the dependent care, not to exceed reasonable costs for dependent care in the community.
-Students must complete the 2013-2014 or the 2014-2015 Dependent Care Budget Adjustment Request form and provide the required documentation as specified on the form.
+Students must complete the 2017-2018 Dependent Care Budget Adjustment Request form and provide the required documentation as specified on the form.

 Students that pay for care for other adult or disabled family members (i.e. elderly parent) should contact the Office of Student Financial Aid for more information.